 Introduction

 The cortical column is widely regarded as the fundamental processing unit of the neocortex (Mountcastle, 1957).
 Under this hypothesis, there is a common microcircuit spanning the depth of the cortex which is repeated across the cortical plane.
-The circuitry of the microcolumn is expected to have structural and functional similarities across the sensory modalities, therefore understanding this generic circuitry would have far reaching impacts.
-However, despite some progress towards understanding the different types of neurons in present in different layers and the distribution of their most prominent inter-connections, a structural wiring diagram for the cortical microcircuit is still unknown.
-Furthermore, the functional structure and computation of the microcircuit, which is to say the purpose of the processing in each cortical layer, is also unknown.
+As the circuitry of the microcolumn is expected to have structural and functional similarities across the sensory modalities, understanding of the columnar computation will have far reaching impacts.
+However, despite progress towards knowing the different types of neurons in present in different layers [CITATION], the distribution of their most prominent inter-connections [CITATION], and a structural wiring diagram for the cortical microcircuit [CITATION], the functional structure and computation of the microcircuit, which is to say the purpose of the processing in each cortical layer, is still unknown.
 In this paper, we aim to elucidate the functional structure of the cortical layers in the primary visual cortex (V1) by examining the information contained in population activity at the various layers using Local Field Potentials (LFPs).

-LLFPs are thought to reflect an integration of the membrane depolarisation in the neurons surrounding the electrode location.
-The LFP captures changes within the dendritic trees of neighbouring neurons as well as the soma.
-The low frequency LFP captures slower changes in the population activity, and reflects more of the dendritic level of processing, integrated over a larger region than the high frequency LFP (Leski, Linden, Tetzlaff, Pettersen, & Einevoll, 2013).
-The idea of isolated frequency bands conveying complementary information originates with EEG studies, but has subsequently been extended to the LFP [CITATION NEEDED].
+LFPs are thought to reflect an integration of the membrane depolarisation in the neurons surrounding the electrode location.
+Low frequency LFP (< XXXX Hz) captures slower changes in the population activity, and reflects more of the dendritic level of processing, integrated over a larger region than high frequency LFP (Leski, Linden, Tetzlaff, Pettersen, & Einevoll, 2013).
+Since early EEG studies, it is has been hypothesized that different frequencies convey complementary information [CITATION], and this has subsequently been extended to the LFP [CITATION].

-We previously found that there are two frequency bands containing independent information in the macaque V1 (Belitski et al., 2008).
+We previously found that in the macaque V1 there are two LFP frequency bands, 1-8Hz and 60-100Hz, which encode independent information about natural stimuli (Belitski et al., 2008).
+In this study we expand the previous study by studying information as a function of cortical depth, and identify one aspect of natural scenes which is encoded differently by the two cortical frequency bands.
 We hypothesised the two bands of information are generated through different cortical processes and originate at different locations in the cortex.
-In this study we expand the previous study by studying information as a function of cortical depth, and identify one aspect of natural scenes which is encoded differently by the two cortical frequency bands.

 NEEDS SUMMARY OF CURRENT LITERATURE